andresmejiaro/transcend/README.md

 Welcome to The Ultimate Pong Tournament!!!

-A thrilling web application that brings the classic Pong game to life in an interactive and engaging multiplayer environment.
+A thrilling single page web application that brings the classic Pong game to life in an interactive and engaging multiplayer environment.

 ![Pong Game GIF](https://potduggans.com/wp-content/uploads/2019/02/PING-PONG-GIF.gif)